endless-sky/endless-sky-wiki/wiki/CreatingMissions.md

 	<location filter>...
 ```

-Beginning in version **0.10.9**, NPCs can be given a set of one or more waypoints to navigate to, as above.
+Beginning with **v.
+0.10.11**, NPCs can be given a set of one or more waypoints to navigate to, as above.
 This overrides all personality-defined travel directives like `staying`.
 Specifying waypoints causes all ships in the NPC to navigate towards them in the order that they are specified (although systems defined by a [location filter](LocationFilters) will be visited after explicitly named ones).
 If no value is specified, the mission destination system will be used instead.
 If a system is inaccessible, it will be removed in-flight.
 When all waypoints have been visited, the NPC will fall back on any orders defined by its personality.

 If an NPC has the `uninterested` personality, it will ignore its waypoints.